FakeQwek/FED-repo/README.md

 ## Credits

 ### Content
-- The text for section Y was copied from the [Wikipedia article Z]. (https://en.wikipedia.org/wiki/Z)
+- Casio's history was obtained from https://en.wikipedia.org/wiki/Casio

 ### Media
 - The photos used in this site were obtained from ...

 ### Acknowledgements

-- I received inspiration for this project from X
+- Some inspiration for layouts have come from Amazon and Uniqlo e-commerce sites